Euphredes/Euphredes/README.txt

 This text is two-story.
 The first floor has four rooms, starting with AUTHORITY and ending with BOUNTIFUL.
-I just gave you, reader, a tour of the top floor of my Ship.
+I just gave you, reader, a tour of the topdeck of my Ship.
 Walk downstairs.

            Foot